Maccheroni alla Chitarra

 Abruzzese square-cut pasta — egg-rich sheets pressed through a wood-and-wire frame (chitarra, 'guitar') that cuts them into 2mm-square strands, served with a slow-braised lamb-and-mixed-meat ragù.

-Maccheroni alla chitarra are the signature pasta of Abruzzo, attributed to the chitarra wire-cutter invented in Chieti province in the 18th century — though the dish itself (square-section pasta) goes back further.
+Maccheroni alla chitarra are the signature pasta of Abruzzo, attributed to the chitarra wire-cutter built by sieve-makers in San Martino sulla Marrucina (Chieti province) around 1860, after steel wire was introduced from Germany — though the dish itself (square-section pasta) goes back further.
 The 'guitar' has parallel steel wires stretched over a wooden frame; rolled pasta sheet placed on top and pressed with a rolling pin falls through as squared strands.
 The shape is functional: square edges hold ragù better than round (more surface area).
 The canonical sauce is ragù di castrato e maiale (mutton + pork shoulder) braised 4 hours with tomato, white wine, and rosemary — a mountain ragù from the same pastoral kitchen that produced arrosticini.

 A square-section strand of chitarra pasta has visibly different geometry from spaghetti — you can see the corners.
 The bite is more substantial than round pasta; the texture is firmer (less flour mass relative to surface), and the ragù clings to the corners.
 The lamb-pork mix gives a meatier ragù than either alone — pork supplies fat and umami, mutton supplies depth.
 Three hours of low simmer means the meat is shredded-tender, not chunky.
 Pecorino on top is sharp-salty and ties everything to the Abruzzo highlands where the cheese was made.